atseng202/PersistentImageGallery/README.md

 # PersistentImageGallery
-Assignment #6 - Persistent Image Gallery in Stanford's CS193P course taught by Paul Hegarty See assignment  #6 PDF for different APIs used.
-Some used include UIDocument for persistence of files and Codable API for iOS 11.
+Assignment #6 - Persistent Image Gallery
+- Part of Stanford's CS193P Fall 2017 course taught by Paul Hegarty
+- See assignment #6 PDF for directions.
+- Some focused topics included UIDocument for persistence of files and Codable API for iOS 11.